jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 the leather wrappings, adding weight and impact to the already huge weapon.
 Due to its size, the tetsubo has a -10% penalty to Parry attempts made by and against it.

-Tonfa: A simple baton with a crossbar, the wooden tonfa was originally used as a way to augment monastic fighting styles without endangering the monks’ holiness by using conventional weaponry.
+**Tonfa**: A simple baton with a crossbar, the wooden tonfa was originally used as a way to augment monastic fighting styles without endangering the monks’ holiness by using conventional weaponry.
 A tonfa can be spun rapidly around its crossbar, and can be used for attacking rapidly and without relent.

-Trident: Another tool turned weapon, a trident is a three-pronged or bladed spear that once was used to catch fish in the same way as a harpoon.
+**Trident**: Another tool turned weapon, a trident is a three-pronged or bladed spear that once was used to catch fish in the same way as a harpoon.
 If a trident impales, its barbed prongs do an extra one point of damage when being ripped free.

-Tulwar: This is a larger version of the scimitar, with a truly massive and imposing blade that requires two hands to heft and wield properly.
-It has a surprisingly small hilt for a weapon of its size, and is generally wielded in a ‘laced-fingers’ or ‘hand-over-hand’ style
+**Tulwar**: This is a larger version of the scimitar, with a truly massive and imposing blade that requires two hands to heft and wield properly.
+It has a surprisingly small hilt for a weapon of its size, and is generally wielded in a ‘laced-fingers’ or ‘hand-over-hand’ style that makes it terribly difficult to do anything but attack- imposing a -10% penalty to all Parry attempts made with it.

-                                                                                            69
-Alex Greene (order #3215550)                                                                                 2
-       that makes it terribly difficult to do anything but attack- imposing a -10% penalty to all Parry attempts made with it.

-Wakazashi: A weapon of the Samurai, this is the ‘shortsword’ of the folded metal blades.
+**Wakazashi**: A weapon of the Samurai, this is the ‘shortsword’ of the folded metal blades.
 A wakazashi is the traditional secondary weapon of folded metal sword duellists.
 It is not quite as long as a man’s arm, and has a slight curve to the blade that matches that of a katana or no-dachi.
 Using a wakazashi is often viewed as a less honourable resort,